Traverse-Research/hassle-rs/README.md

 extern crate hassle_rs;
 ```

-Then acquire `dxcompiler.dll` directly from [AppVeyor](https://ci.appveyor.com/project/antiagainst/directxshadercompiler/branch/master/artifacts) or compile it from source according to the instructions in the [DirectXShaderCompiler](https://github.com/Microsoft/DirectXShaderCompiler) GitHub repository and make sure it's in the executable enviroment.
+Then acquire `dxcompiler.dll` on Windows or `libdxcompiler.so` on Linux directly from [AppVeyor](https://ci.appveyor.com/project/antiagainst/directxshadercompiler/branch/master/artifacts), or compile it from source according to the instructions in the [DirectXShaderCompiler](https://github.com/Microsoft/DirectXShaderCompiler) GitHub repository and make sure it's in the executable environment.

 DxcValidator also requires `dxil.dll` which can be grabbed from any recent Windows 10 SDK flight.
 More info: https://www.wihlidal.com/blog/pipeline/2018-09-16-dxil-signing-post-compile/